-Should I get a local or international health insurance plan?
+Should I get a local or international expat health plans?

 Sometimes the country you are residing in can affect your expat health insurance coverage.
-Your two options are either a local or international plan.
+Your two options are either a local or international expat health plans.
 Most people opt for an international plan over a local one for the subsequent reasons:

 - Local insurance can seem cheap initially but they can be insufficient in their coverage compared to global medical coverage.

 - Local plans only cover the country you have designated.
 If you have a medical emergency you may need to return to your home country or another country for superior medical attention.

 - A global plan covers you wherever you go whereas a local plan needs to be canceled and a new one composed whenever you relocate.
 By that time you may have developed a condition that may be counted as pre-existing.
 Waiting periods can also be a big hassle.